 Dukoral is an oral vaccine that provides travellers with about 50% effective protection against diarrhea caused by enterotoxigenic E. coli bacteria (ETEC) that produce toxins in your gut.
-While the bacteria are quite common, it is not the only source of travellers’ diarrhea and the vaccine offers no protection against other bacteria.
+While the bacteria are quite common, they are not the only source of travellers’ diarrhea and the vaccine offers no protection against the others.

 Given the vaccine’s limited efficacy, the Committee to Advise on Tropical Medicine and Travel (CATMAT) of Canada does not recommend universal use of the vaccine for all travellers.
 However, it might be prescribed to you during a pre-travel consultation if you are in poor health or if your trip won’t allow for you to be indisposed for any length of time.
-If you don’t fit into that criteria and you are determined to get the vaccine before your trip, you are free to do so.
-Just make sure that you mention it to your health care provider.
+If you don’t fit those categories and you are determined to get the vaccine before your trip, you are free to do so making sure that you mention it to your health care provider.

-If you take Dukoral before your trip, remember that it is no substitute for the other precautions you should to take to avoid contamination likely to produce travellers’ diarrhea.
+If you take Dukoral before your trip, remember that it is no substitute for the other precautions you ought to take to avoid contamination likely to produce travellers’ diarrhea.

 Dukoral is no replacement for basic precautions.
-Be vigilant.
+Keep vigilant.

 I’ll be travelling to a 5-star hotel.
 Can I still contract travellers’ diarrhea?

 The sad truth is yes, you’re still at risk!
 While luxury hotels usually meet the highest hygiene standards, the risk of encountering microorganisms that cause travellers’ diarrhea is real and contamination remains a likelihood.